6 Reasons Why You Need a Scrubber Dryer

-Lease / hire can also be a good option, and for example we offer lease / hire on the Nilfisk SC530 for at just a few pounds per week.
+Lease / hire can also be a good option, and for example we offer lease / hire on the Nilfisk SC530 walk-behind scrubber drier for just a few pounds per week.

 From our close involvement with cleaning equipment manufacturers, it’s clear that floor scrubbers will continue to grow in complexity over the coming years, so businesses and cleaning contractors will need a reliable source of information and help to find the best machine for their specific needs.

 B&G’s floor cleaning team has a vast amount of experience in supplying floor scrubber dryers to businesses around the UK, so give us a call to discuss your floor cleaning needs.